How to Play and Win at Online Craps

 How to Play Online Craps

 Trying to get your head around this game can be tricky, especially if you follow a description that isn't particularly clear!
-The best way to start thinking about this unique game is in two parts: the initial 'qualifying' part, and the main part of the game, both of which make up a single round.
+The best way to start thinking about this unique game is in the initial 'qualifying' part and the main part of the game, both of which make up a single round.

-Traditional craps that are played at a land-based casino can involve up to 20 players at a time, with players taking turns to be the shooter - that is, the one who throws the dice - until their turn is over, while the other non-shooting players can place bets based on what they think the shooter will or won't shoot.
+Traditional craps played at a land-based casino can involve up to 20 players at a time, with players taking turns to be the shooter - that is, the one who throws the dice - until their turn is over.
+In contrast, the other non-shooting players can place bets based on what they think the shooter will or won't shoot.

-Central to the game is the pair of dice that are used to determine the outcomes that you can bet on, which we'll look at in a bit more detail next.
+Central to the game is the pair of dice used to determine the outcomes you can bet on, which we'll look at in a bit more detail next.

-- Pass Line: This is the standard starting bet that is made on the first 'come out roll.
-To win this bet, the dice must land with a total of 7 or 11.
-This bet loses if the dice land on 2, 3 or 12 (known as craps).
+- Pass Line: This is the standard starting bet made on the first 'come out roll.
+To win this bet, the dice must land with 7 or 11.
+This bet loses if the dice land on 2, 3 or 12 (craps).

-- Don't Pass: Basically the reverse of the above, this bet wins if the come out roll lands on 2, 3 or 12, and loses if the dice land on 7 or 11.
+- Don't Pass: The reverse of the above is that this bet wins if the come-out roll lands on 2, 3 or 12 and loses if the dice land on 7 or 11.

 - Field: This bet wins if the dice outcome is 2, 3, 4, 9, 10, 11 or 12.